 SSM tries to do everything possible to help each student be successful.
 SSM makes every effort to maintain an appropriate and safe learning environment for all students in the school.
 If the behavior of one student disrupts the learning or safety of other students on a regular basis, action must be taken to prevent this from continuing.
 The teacher will work with the student and parents to help him or her change the behavior.
-If these efforts are not successful, the student will be referred to the Principal and a meeting set up with the teacher(s), student, and parent(s) to determine if the student's needs can be met at our school or if a transfer is in order.
+If these efforts are not successful, the student will be referred to the Administration and a meeting will be set up with the teacher(s), student, and parent(s) to determine the next steps. if the student's needs cannot be met at our school, a transfer may be initiated.